 - Check the certificate of analysis to make sure it has at least 30% beta-glucan content.

 - Make sure your mushrooms are whole mushrooms, not just mycelium.
-Mycelium is only part of the mushroom; it’s grown on grains, making it much higher in starch.
+Mycelium is only part of the mushroom; it’s grown on grains, making it much higher in starch and lower in beta glucans.

 Alternatives For Bee Stings And Insect Bites